 每個父母都期望一個健康寶寶的誕生。然而，少數的新生寶寶 (1/4000) 有可能患上被稱為「先天性代謝缺陷」的疾病 (Inborn Errors of Metabolism; 簡稱代謝病或IEM)，若未能及早被發現和治療，可以對寶寶的健康和發展帶來嚴重的長期影響。為此，香港中文大學現提供一項新生兒篩查計 劃，旨在早期廣泛診斷出這類未曾在香港地區測試過之代謝病。

-More than 30,000 babies had been screened in JHF-Newborn Metabolic Screening Programme.
+More than 79,440 babies had been screened in JHF-Newborn Metabolic Screening Programme since July 2013.

 IEMs are genetic defects which prevent some essential enzymes in the body from being produced.
 As a result, there is deficiency of certain essential components, or accumulation of toxic substances in the body.
 If these disorders are untreated, they can lead to serious outcomes including learning difficulties, mental retardation, organ dysfunction and even death.
 Some of these conditions are however potentially treatable nowadays, with effective screening test performed as early as few days after birth.